Irish Mythology: Dive into its Finest Legends and Tales

 Battles against the Tuatha De Danann

 Bres was unsatisfied with losing his authority.
 He turned to his father for help, but he ignored him.
-So, Bres had to seek assistance from Balor and they raised an army against the Tuatha De Danann.
+So, Bres had to seek assistance from Balor, and they raised an army against the Tuatha De Danann.

-The Twisted Connection between the Two Races
+The Twisted Connection Between the Two Races

-The twist took place when Balor stole a magical cow from Cian.
+The twist takes place when Balor steals a magical cow from Cian.
 That was when Cian decided to break into the tower and seduce Balor’s daughter.
 When the latter happened, Ethniu gave birth to three children.
 However, Balor ordered his servants to drown all of them.
 Two of them drowned and changed into the first seals of Ireland, but a druidess saved the third child.
 That one child was Lugh.
 The Tuatha De Danann took him and fostered him all through his adulthood.
 Besides, the war god, Neit, was an ancestor of the two races.

 The Second Battle of Mag Tuired